Portages Practitioners

 Ben received his degree from Bemidji State University and Dakota County Technical College.
 He loves working with and helping individuals in the mental health care field and finds it incredibly rewarding.

-Ben coaches and coordinates care for children, adolescents, adults, elders and employees of the Mille Lacs Band of Ojibwe at the Ne-Ia-Shing Clinic and remotely via telehealth.
+Ben coaches and coordinates care for children, adolescents, and adults from across Minnesota remotely via telehealth.

 Ben is also a professional wildlife photographer.
 His goal is to continue to work on conservation initiatives with his partners using photography.
 Ben’s hobbies include camping, backpacking, canoeing, photography, and creating other forms of art.